Zarbuz/UnityGaussianSplatting/readme.md

 :warning: Status as of 2023 December: I'm not planning any significant further developments.

-:warning: The only platforms where this is known to work are the ones that use D3D12, Metal or Vulkan graphics APIs.
+:warning: The only platforms where this is known to work are the ones that use D3D12, Metal, Vulkan or WebGPU graphics APIs.
-PC (Windows on D3D12 or Vulkan), Mac (Metal), Linux (Vulkan) should work.
+PC (Windows on D3D12 or Vulkan), Mac (Metal), Linux (Vulkan), and WebGPU should work.
 Anything else I have not actually tested;
 it might work or it might not.
 - Some virtual reality devices work (reportedly HTC Vive, Varjo Aero, Quest 3 and Quest Pro).
 Some others might not work, e.g. Apple Vision Pro.
 See [#17](https://github.com/aras-p/UnityGaussianSplatting/issues/17)
 - Anything using OpenGL or OpenGL ES: [#26](https://github.com/aras-p/UnityGaussianSplatting/issues/26)
-- WebGPU might work someday, but seems that today it does not quite have all the required graphics features yet: [#65](https://github.com/aras-p/UnityGaussianSplatting/issues/65)
+- **WebGPU now works** with this fork!
+The implementation uses WebGPU-compatible compute shaders without memory barriers
 - Mobile may or might not work.
 Some iOS devices definitely do not work ([#72](https://github.com/aras-p/UnityGaussianSplatting/issues/72)), some Androids do not work either ([#112](https://github.com/aras-p/UnityGaussianSplatting/issues/112))